The Ultimate Guide to Reading Tolkien’s, ‘The Lord of the Rings’

 Keep the maps handy, and delve greedily + deep into the world of Middle-earth

 To get the most out of the story, it's important to have a basic understanding of the world in which the story is set.
 The world of Middle-earth is vast and complex, and it can be overwhelming, especially with all the ‘traveling’ that happens.
 ‘Where are they now?’
 Because the maps are so detailed, it’s easy to reference if you’re feeling lost.
 Familiarize yourself with the different races, kingdoms, and creatures that populate Middle-earth.
-There are many resources available online, but here are are some favorites:
+There are many resources available online, but here are some favorites:

 Tolkien Gateway, a wiki